-Regarding planetary rotation (or planet rotation), a planet's day consists of a rotation plus or minus a fraction of a rotation to the point where the same side faces the host star given their new positions in the course of their orbit.
-Thus the Earth's day is 86400 seconds, but its rotation period is about 86164 seconds.
-For Venus, which rotates in the opposite direction to its orbit (retrograde rotation), has a day is shorter than its rotation period is longer than its day.
+Regarding planetary rotation (or planet rotation), a planet's day consists of a rotation plus or minus a fraction of a rotation to the point where the same side faces the host star given their new positions in the course of their orbit (synodic rotation period).
+Thus the Earth's day is 86400 seconds, but its rotation period is about 86164 seconds (sidereal rotation period).
+Venus, which rotates in the opposite direction to its orbit (retrograde rotation), has a day is shorter than its rotation period.
 Determining the rotation of extra-solar planets is a challenge, so the number of planets for which rotation is known is limited.
 Rotation of rocky planets may be of interest in determining their habitability.

 Pulsars are neutron stars, which are sufficiently compact to rotate rapidly, some have rotation periods of small fractions of a second (millisecond pulsars).
 Relativity places a limit on a rotation period of a large object because rotation cannot be so rapid that any part of the object (e.g., its equator) moves faster than the speed of light in a vacuum, which places a limit on the possible rotation rate and period based upon the size of the object.
 The clock-like steadiness of the repeating pulses suggested a rotating source, and the implied rotation periods were far too small for a main sequence star, important clues toward concluding pulsars are neutron stars.